octobercms/docs/3.x/extend/system/application.md

 ### Where to Register Bindings

 IoC bindings, like [event handlers](events.md), generally fall under the category of "bootstrap code".
 In other words, they prepare your application to actually handle requests, and usually need to be executed before a route or controller is actually called.
-The most common place is the `boot` method of a [Plugin registration file](../plugin/registration.md#oc-registration-methods).
+The most common place is the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place IoC registration logic.

 <a id="oc-service-providers"></a>
 ## Service Providers